ElGuillermo/HLL_CRCON_All_time_stats/README.md

 # HLL_CRCON_All_time_stats

 A plugin for Hell Let Loose (HLL) CRCON (see : https://github.com/MarechJ/hll_rcon_tool)
-that displays player stats on this game server, either :
+that displays player stats on this game server.
-- on connect
-- when asking for them in chat (`!me`) ;

-Available in english, french, german, spanish, polish, brazilian portuguese, russian and chinese.

 <img width="3826" height="1167" alt="image" src="https://github.com/user-attachments/assets/e4b6302e-5db2-4842-afc0-9cabae7a732b" />

+## Features

+- Choose the enabled servers (ex : only on 1, 2, 3 and 7).
+- Stats can be displayed on player's connexion.
+- Stats can be called anytime using a configurable chat command (default: `!me`).
+- You can select the stats you want to display in config.
+- Available in english, french, german, spanish, polish, brazilian portuguese, russian and chinese.

 ## Install